-Golfshot hired me as their Product Design Manager to lead redesign efforts and improve experiences for a golfing GPS, scoring, and statistics mobile app and web platform.
+Golfshot brought me on as Product Design Manager to lead a full redesign of their mobile and web platform: a GPS, scoring, and stats app for golfers.

-User: Design and develop an on-course GPS solution that compliments a golfer's round, encourages scoring and sharing, and improves their game.
+User: Deliver an on-course golf GPS tool that enhances gameplay, encourages scoring and sharing, and supports game improvement.

 KPI's | 2014 | 2017 |